 Antwerp: Taste of Antwerp (Antwerpen Proeft)

-More than 25 restaurants and caterers from in and around the city offer an astonishingly diverse range of cuisines ranging from traditional Belgian to Mediterranean and French.
+More than 25 restaurants and caterers from in and around the city offer an astonishingly diverse range of cuisines.
+They range from traditional Belgian to Mediterranean and French.

 Oostduinkerke: Shrimp Festival (Shrimpfeast and Shrimppageant)